nemosminer/NemosMiner/README.md

 with alot of help from MrPlusGH, grantemsley & UselessGuru.
 Without them NemosMiner would not be possible.

-NemosMiner was based on MultiPoolMiner which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner NemosMiner is currently based on NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner
+NemosMiner was based on MultiPoolMiner which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner

-Note: This beta version is **NOT backwards compatible** with the curren 3.8 code base.
+Note: This beta version is **NOT backwards compatible** with the current 3.8.x code base.
-Install to a new directory
+It is highly recommended to install this version to a new directory.

 Also configuration options have changed, see Changed Config Items.txt for more information.
+NemosMiner will automatically convert an existing configuration file.

 *****